nomad-coe/nomad-parser-cp2k/README.md

 the parser to automatically identify the files and makes it perform better (only needs to decompress part of files in HDF5).
 Please use these default file
 extensions:
- - Output file: .out
+ - Output file: .out (Only one)
- - Input file: .inp
+ - Input file: .inp (Only one.
+If you have "include" files, use some other extension e.g. .inc)
  - XYZ coordinate files: .xyz
  - Protein Data Bank files: .pdb
  - Crystallographic Information Files: .cif